NOAA Diver Modules 1-3

 - Non-NOAA students must provide all their diving equipment (download a list of gear for non-NOAA students)

-All training request forms and SEP measurement forms must be RECEIVED by the NOAA Diving Center at least 60 days prior to the course start date.
-All other materials must be RECEIVED 30 days prior to the course start date.
+All training request forms and SEP measurement forms must be RECEIVED by the NOAA Diving Center at least 60 days before the course start date.
+All other materials must be RECEIVED 30 days before the course start date.
 They can be e-mailed to the Diving Center at Support.NDC@NOAA.gov.

 - NF 57-03-38, Training Request and Authorization Form